mengerj/paris-2025/TEMPLATE_SETUP.md

-# 🚀 Template Setup Guide
+# 🤖 AI-dev-py-template Setup Guide

-Welcome to your new Cursor AI-optimized Python project!
-This template provides a complete development environment with automated workflows, quality assurance, and AI integration.
+Welcome to your new AI-assisted Python development project!
+This template provides a comprehensive development environment with automated workflows, quality assurance, and AI-friendly coding standards.

 ## ✅ Quick Start Checklist